Virtual Users

 • Intent Analyzer - Intent Analysis Use Cases.

-• AI Workflow - Extending Virtual User with additional external system capabilities (MCP or Web Request) and handle the response directly in Nimbus Workflows
+• AI Workflow - Extending Virtual User with additional external system capabilities (MCP and/or Web Request, both optional) and route the conversation outcome back into Nimbus Workflows

 • Intent Analyzer - Intent Analysis Use Cases.

-• AI Workflow - Extending Virtual User with additional external system capabilities (MCP or Web Request) and handle the response directly in Nimbus Workflows
+• AI Workflow - Extending Virtual User with additional external system capabilities (MCP and/or Web Request, both optional) and route the conversation outcome back into Nimbus Workflows

 • Open Profile - Same as AI Workflow, but with additional controls over Verbosity, Tone, Role